8 Appointment Setting Tips That Fill Your Lot

 Not all leads from a Facebook sales event are equal.
 Someone who clicked “Going,” liked a photo of a specific vehicle, and then filled out a form is hotter than someone who just clicked “Interested.”
 Your BDC should work the highest-intent signals first.

 Willowood Ventures manages over $4 million in social media ad spend and holds a Meta Certified Partnership.
-That experience means we know how to read event engagement signals and route them so your BDC team is always calling the most qualified prospects first, not wasting the first hour of the day on cold clicks.
+That experience means we know how to read event engagement signals and route them so your BDC team is always calling the most qualified prospects first.
+Salt Lake City GMC ran one campaign with this targeting discipline and closed 89 units for $421,593.
+That kind of output starts with knowing which leads to call first.

-Want to stop guessing and start running a process that actually fills your showroom?
+Ready to stop guessing and start running a process that actually fills your showroom?
 Call Willowood Ventures at 843-310-4108 or visit our automotive marketing page to see what a real campaign looks like.

 Frequently Asked Questions